Subway Store Manager

 Could you please tell me how much a 16 year old get paid per hr

-Asked by jake about 9 years ago
+Asked by jake over 9 years ago

 According to the Fast Food Industry Award 2010, in Queensland, Australia if you are a casual worker employed as a fast food server your pay is as follows;